 Macrophage activation syndrome (MAS) is a serious life-threatening disorder that may develop in sJIA patients.
 In clinical trials, tocilizumab has not been studied in patients during an episode of active MAS.

+Polysorbate 80(E 433)

+This medicinal product contains 0.18 mg of polysorbate 80 in each 162 mg/0.9 mL PFP which is equivalent to 0.2 mg/mL.
+Polysorbates may cause allergic reactions.
+Patients' known allergies shall be taken into consideration.

 4.5 Interaction with other medicinal products and other forms of interaction

-Interaction studies have only been performed in adults.
+Interaction trials have only been performed in adults.

 Concomitant administration of a single dose of 10 mg/kg tocilizumab with 10-25 mg MTX once weekly had no clinically significant effect on MTX exposure.